thieu1995/mealpy/docs/source/pages/general/advances/model_parameter.rst

 **1. Hint Validation for setting up the hyper-parameters:**

-In case you don't know how to set up the parameter for the optimizer.
-You can try to set that parameter to anything you want.
-It will show a "hint validation" that will help you how to set valid parameters.
+If you are unsure how to set up a parameter for the optimizer, you can try setting it to any value.
+The optimizer will then provide a "hint validation" that can help you determine how to set valid parameters.

 .. code-block:: python